zitadel/zitadel/apps/login/readme.md

 To register a user, the organization where the resource will be created is determined first.
 If no context is provided via url, we fall back to the default organization of the instance.

 **PASSWORD:** If a password is set, the user is created as a resource, then a session using the password check is created immediately.
+After creating the session, the user is directly logged in and eventually redirected back to the application.

 **PASSKEY:** If passkey is selected, the user is created as a resource first, then a session using the userId is created immediately.
 This session does not yet contain a check, we therefore redirect the user to setup a passkey at `/passkey/set`.
 As the passkey set page verifies the passkey right afterwards, the process ends with a signed in user.